microsoft/pai/docs/webportal/README.md

 ### Submit a job

 Click the tab "Submit Job" to show a button asking you to select a json file for the submission.
-The job config file must follow the format shown in [submit a "hello world" job](../user/training.md).
+The job config file must follow the format shown in [submit a hello-world job](../user/training.md).

 ### View job status